History of Our Area

 Remaining buildings of the former girls’ industrial school on Cotswold Road have been taken over by Sutton Hospital and the Institute of Cancer Research.

 Sutton and Cheam District Hospital was built on the corner of Chiltern and Cotswold Roads in 1930.
-It is now part of the Epsom & St Helier trust group.
+It became part of the Epsom & St Helier NHS Trust group.
+The hospital became surplus to requirement and was purchased by the London Borough of Sutton who demolished the hospital and built a new secondary school (Harris Academy Sutton) which opened in 2019.

 The Surrey branch of the Royal Marsden Hospital was built off Downs Road in 1962.

-There is a GP clinic in Belmont Station Approach, and a dental practice was recently set up in Station Road.
+There is a GP clinic in Belmont Station Approach but this is due to relocate to new premises off Homeland Drive (Hardegray Close) in 2022.
+A dental practice was set up in Station Road.

 13 Open spaces